-The School's DSL is Faye Bettison who is a member of the leadership team.
+The School's DSL is Faye Bettison who is a member of the Principal at Bank End Primary Academy

-Emma Hames and Tina Haigh are the DDSLs and the people to whom reports should be made in the absence of the DSL.
+Emma Hames, Aisha Akram, Cassie Bunting, Kerry Wrend and Tina Haigh are the DDSLs and the people to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.